jinghuazhao/INF/tryggve.md

 The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).

+## Installation of parallel

+The version has some improvement, and is installed at /data/jinhua/parallel-20181022/.

 ## Installation of qctool

 The system has module qctool/2.0.1 installed but nevertheless not functional for lack of lapack shared libraries, so lapack-3.8.0/ is available from /data/jinhua as composed to module lapack/3.8.0.